 One is led to believe that, absent Microsoft's machinations, innovation has been ideal.
 But the extent to which the late 1990s have been a fruitful period for the Internet is arguable.
 Certainly there have been thousands of products and new companies.
 Still, boundaries and incompatibilities have multiplied, too, making the creative use of the network problematic.
 With respect to security, for example, development has led to a closure of possibilities.
 Internet software services that use unconventional protocols are not allowed entry into the trend-setting bastions of corporate media.
 Their firewalls trade innovation for impenetrability.
 Whereas highly insecure mechanisms promoted by Microsoft (eg. executable email attachments, or the NSA key6) are hardly questioned, expansion of the ways browsers can communicate with servers is taboo.

-with that of the weapons industry.
-The latter preserves a remarkably open
+that of the weapons industry.
+The latter preserves a remarkably

-field for creativity.
-Unwilling to compromise its freedom to imagine new
+open field for creativity.
+Unwilling to compromise its freedom to

-weapons testing.
-Similarly unimpeded has been recent development of machine
+unimpeded has been recent development of machine vision,

-technologies that are being enhanced with databasing, encryption, and networking.
+spin-off technologies that are being enhanced with databasing,

 The support lent to the prosecution by cases filed on behalf of dozens of states can be interpreted as an endorsement of a different, transgressive type of innovation that was prominent in the early 1990s.
 Power in the software industry was shifting away from a single dominant operating system vendor.
 Languages were introduced that promised more distributed development of internet software.
 In the process of translating the abstract will of the people into a workable legal strategy, however, there was a distortion: business logic prevailed and the interests of the non-enterprise fell away.
 Rather than redressing wrongs to individuals, attention was focused on the damages accrued by other corporations.
 Yet without a doubt the companies that have complained about being eliminated are themselves capable of similar acts of corporate cleansing.
 And so, as Wall Street appeals for more of the same, the whole case runs the risk of suffocating in the vacuous realm of American business ethics.
 Occasional punishment of a monopolist is unlikely to alter the present tendency to view the media as first and foremost a business opportunity.